When you apply for a role with the Coal Authority, we’ll give you the information you need so that the recruitment process is as smooth as possible.

 How to apply

 If we have a role that you would like to apply for, please read the job advert, job description and competency framework carefully.
-If you feel you have the skills and experience we are looking for please complete the online application form – you will find a link in the ‘apply now’ section of the advert.
+If you feel you have the skills and experience we are looking for, please apply through our candidate portal, which can be accessed by clicking ‘apply now’ on your chosen vacancy.

-Our web recruitment system allows you to email your completed application to yourself; we recommend you keep a copy of your application as we’ll ask you about the details should you be invited for interview.
+We recommend you keep a copy of your CV and supporting statement as we will ask about the details should you be invited for interview.

 If you have any questions about the process, please email email@example.com.